allagi-ai/website/index.md

 We aspire to remove the main barrier to precision oncology becoming universally accessible – time human experts spend on linking individuals' clinical and genomic data to biomedical knowledge to come up with clinically actionable recommendations.

-[Read more about and support us](https://solve.mit.edu/challenges/cure-challenge/solutions/80181) on our journey toward affordable and accessible precision oncology.
+[Read more about and support us](https://solve.mit.edu/challenges/cure-challenge/solutions/80181) on our journey toward affordable and accessible precision oncology, or [learn](https://biods.org/publications/) about [our science](http://doi.org/10.1089/cmb.2022.0357) and get involved.

 Allagi.ai is the winner of [MIT Solve Cure Xchange Challenge "Health AI for Good"](https://solve.mit.edu/challenges/cure-challenge).
 The only [winner from outside the US](https://www.linkedin.com/posts/kumarseema_xchangechallenge-healthaiforgood-ai-activity-7167558802186170368-wyp3).